 Our community outreach programs are designed to reach deeply into local communities to stimulate, cultivate and nurture creativity for children and families.
 These include the Museum’s Mass Creativity, Comunidad and Mi Familia, Mi Historia programs that bring art-making and creativity to various San Diego neighborhoods.
 In addition to these outreach programs, the Museum works with social service organizations in San Diego through the pARTners in Creativity access program to bring children and families to the Museum that might not otherwise be able to visit.

-To highlight one of our impactful community efforts, we interviewed 2018 artist-in-residence, Rizzhel Javier, who collaborated with the Museum on the People + Places project and took part in workshops at community partner organizations as part of our 2018 Mass Creativity program.
+We interviewed 2018 artist-in-residence, Rizzhel Javier, who collaborated with the Museum on the People + Places project and took part in workshops at community partner organizations as part of our 2018 Mass Creativity program.
 Watch the video below to learn more about how we engage with local artists to inspire art-making and creativity in our community.

 2019 IMLS Award Community Partner Interview

 On June 12, representatives from the Museum will receive the award at a ceremony in Washington, DC.
 Thanks to the support of our community we are able to continue developing programs that address your needs and be recognized for the work we do at the Museum and beyond.
-Also, a special thank you to Congressman Scott Peters for nominating the Museum for this prestigious national award.

 To learn more about the award and the full list of winners, visit the IMLS website.